-The national average cost for a concrete foundation ranges between $12,000-$15,000, but can be as low as $3,000 depending on a number of factors.
-How much you spend is impacted by where you live, the size of the foundation, and the grade or slope of the land where the foundation will be laid.
+The national average cost for a concrete foundation is $6,500.
+However, the cost ranges between $1,200 and $15,000, depending on a number of factors.
+How much you spend depends on where you live, how much contractors near you charge, the size of the foundation, and the grade or slope of the land where the foundation will be laid.

 What's in this cost guide?

 You can estimate the cost of your concrete foundation based on a cost-per-square-foot of concrete the contractor will lay.
 This usually ranges from $4 to $7 per square foot.

 Although many different factors will impact the overall cost of laying a concrete foundation for a new home or building, the square footage of the space is one of the biggest.
 Below is a breakdown of the national average cost for a concrete foundation based on square footage:

 - Under 500 square feet: $2,417